microsoft/banner-settings-ado-extension/README.md

 - Only one banner can be shown at a time to keep the interface clean.
 Banners are prioritized by level.
 For example, if you have posted a warning message and an info message, the info message will only be shown after a user closes the warning message, or you delete the warning message.
 - Banners are restricted to a length of thirty words.

+### Building the project

+Just run:

+    npm run build:dev
+    npm run package:dev

+This produces a .vsix file which can be uploaded to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/azuredevops)

+Publish it to your own publisher by running:

+    npm run publish:dev

+You can then serve the extension locally and visit your newly published dev environment extension using

+    npm run dev

 ### Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a